OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-86-en.md

 Welcome to XiangShan biweekly column!
 Through this column, we will regularly share the latest development progress of XiangShan.
 We look forward to your contribution.

-This is the 85th issue of the biweekly report.
+This is the 86th issue of the biweekly report.

-In this biweekly report, we are excited to announce the release of the XiangShan Compiler Collection (XSCC).
-Built on the LLVM framework, XSCC is a high-performance compiler optimized for open-source high-performance RISC-V processor XiangShan.
-It focuses on microarchitecture-level performance enhancement strategies such as memory access optimization, branch prediction improvement, loop unrolling, and automatic vectorization.
-Currently, XSCC 1.0 is developed based on LLVM 19.1.0.

-This release is the XSCC v1.0 binary distribution package, providing a cross-compiler for RISC-V (generating riscv64 target code).
-It can run on hosts with Ubuntu 22.04 or above (x86_64), with glibc as the default C standard library.
-The distribution package can be downloaded from the GitHub Releases page: <https://github.com/OpenXiangShan/xscc/releases>.

-From this issue onwards, we will include performance data of SPEC 2006 compiled with XSCC for your reference.
+We are very pleased to share two pieces of news with you.

+On September 20, the XiangShan team won the first Open Source Contribution Award from the CCF Architecture Committee.
+This collective award holds special significance for the XiangShan team—it represents recognition and support from our academic peers for the open-source processor and the team itself, laying the foundation for XiangShan to have a broad impact.
+The XiangShan team will continue to move forward, step by step, striving to keep XiangShan alive for 30 years!

+On September 22, Innosilicon released the "Fenghua 3" full-featured GPU.
+The "Fenghua 3" GPU successfully integrated the XiangShan "Nanhu" processor IP core, which is performance-competitive with the ARM Cortex-A76, as its high-performance on-chip main control CPU.
+This integration marks a new phase in the industrial application of open-source high-performance CPU IPs and signifies that RISC-V can carve out a path different from the traditional ARM model.

+We believe that open-source chips do not equate to low performance or low quality.
+Open source will profoundly change the cost structure of chip development, providing a new paradigm for chip design in the industry.

-In the past two weeks, the V3 frontend refactoring is nearly complete, with each BPU adapted to the new frontend framework, and corresponding modifications made to the backend.
-The backend is mainly focused on promoting the performance optimization of the vector unit.
-The memory access and cache team mainly fixed some bugs in V2 while developing new tools.
+In the past two weeks, the frontend has fixed functional and performance bugs caused by the integration of the new BPU, while continuing performance exploration and tuning.
+The memory access and cache teams have fixed some bugs and refactored some code to advance the development of V3.

 <!-- more -->